 However, for all ages, all stages – changing our own expectations, and letting them go at their slow, exploratory pace is our number 1 tip for Hiking with Young Kids.”

-For more on Hiking with Toddlers check out her post: Hiking with Toddlers in the Andes
+For more Hiking with Toddlers check out her post: Hiking with Toddlers in the Andes

 It is a good idea to familiarize yourself with the trail as much as possible.
 AllTrails is an excellent site to learn about trails and get some idea of what to expect.

-Take first aid kit, necessary medications, and plenty of water
+Take a first aid kit, necessary medications, and plenty of water.

-Our kids have food allergies so we also ensure we have their Epi-Pens, safe snacks, and medications like Benadryl and Tylenol in our packs.
+Our kids have food allergies, so we also ensure we have their Epi-Pens, safe snacks, and medications like Benadryl and Tylenol in our packs.
 A good first aid kit may be all your family needs.
-Again, these are things we like to keep either in our packs or in the car all the time.
+Again, we always like to keep these things in our packs or in the car.

 “Hiking in the Alps is glorious.
 The high mountain scenery is truly stunning and if you head to Chamonix Mont Blanc in France, you can hike amongst glaciers.
 But if you’re hiking at altitude as a family there are a few other factors you need to consider.
 Altitude sickness is no fun and can easily ruin a family trip.
 Always have a day or two after arriving at altitude to allow everyone’s bodies to acclimate to the altitude before starting a hike.